pboling/month-serializer/README.md

 # Month::Serializer

+**Integer Serialization Plugin for [Month Gem](https://github.com/timcraft/month)**

-This gem allows you to convert [Month objects](https://github.com/timcraft/month) into Integers, and vice versa.
-This is useful for serializing into other data structures, like String, or to pass values in JSON, or send as parameters to Resque / Sidekiq jobs (which parameters are only compatible with the basic JSON data types).
+Allows you to convert [`Month` objects](https://github.com/timcraft/month/blob/master/lib/month.rb) to `Integer`, and vice versa.
+This is useful for serializing Months into other data structures, like `String`, or to pass values in `JSON`, or send as parameters to Resque / Sidekiq jobs (which parameters are [only compatible with simple JSON data types](https://github.com/mperham/sidekiq/wiki/The-Basics#client).
+Neither `Date` or `Month` can serialize properly to Resque/Sidekiq jobs.

 | Project                 |  Month::Serializer |
 |------------------------ | ----------------------- |